Story

 Yamashita First Cave Site Park

-Hunter-gatherers arrived in Japan in Paleolithic times, though little evidence of their presence remains, as Japan's acidic soils are inhospitable to the process of fossilization.
-However, the discovery of unique edge-ground axes in Japan dated to over 30,000 years ago may be evidence of the first Homo sapiens in Japan.
-Early humans likely arrived on Japan by sea on watercraft.
-Evidence of human habitation has been dated to 32,000 years ago in Okinawa's Yamashita Cave and up to 20,000 years ago on Ishigaki Island's Shiraho Saonetabaru Cave.
+Hunter-gatherers first arrived in Japan during the Paleolithic period, around 38-40,000 years ago.[1]
+Due to Japan's acidic soils, which are not conducive to fossilization, little physical evidence of their presence remains.
+However, unique edge-ground axes dated to over 30,000 years ago suggest the arrival of the first Homo sapiens in the archipelago.[4]
+Early humans are believed to have reached Japan by sea, using watercraft.[5]
+Evidence of human habitation has been dated to specific sites such as 32,000 years ago in Okinawa's Yamashita Cave[6] and 20,000 years ago in Ishigaki Island's Shiraho Saonetabaru Cave.[7]

 Yayoi Period